berthu/udp_py_simulink/README.md

 # udp_py_simulink
-Send and Receive UDP Layer between Python and Simulink
+Example of Send and Receive UDP Layer between Python and Simulink